stancl/tenancy-docs/source/docs/v3/integrations/passport.blade.md

 1. Publish the Passport migrations by running `php artisan vendor:publish --tag=passport-migrations` and move them to your tenant migration directory (`database/migrations/tenant/`).

 2. Publish the Passport config by running `php artisan vendor:publish --tag=passport-config`.
-Then, make Passport use the default database connection by setting the storage database connection to `null`. `passport:keys` puts the keys in the `storage/` directory by default – you can change that by setting the key path.
+If you're using Passport 10.x, make Passport use the default database connection by setting the storage database connection to `null`.
+The `passport:keys` command puts the keys in the `storage/` directory by default – you can change that by setting the key path in the config.
     ```php
     return [
-        'storage' => [
+        'storage' => [ // Needed only when using Passport 10.x
             'database' => [
                 'connection' => null,
             ],